 Applicants who are in receipt of a Government-funded Research Studentship, Research Council award or comparable scholarship will not be considered.

-Applicants for the scholarship must have formally applied via the Euclid admissions portal for a PhD programme starting in September or October 2021.
+Applicants for the scholarship must have formally applied for the programme of study via the EUCLID admissions portal for a PhD programme starting in September or October 2021.
 You must have identified a potential supervisor and discussed a suitable research project with them before submitting your application.
-You must also submit a formal scholarship application (this will be done separately- information about this process will be available shortly).
-These steps must be completed before the University's internal deadline of 28th January 2021.
+You must also submit a formal scholarship application via the Scholarships portal (this will be done separately- information about this process will be available shortly).
+Access to the Scholarships portal and MyEd is provided after you make an application for the programme of study via EULCID - this can take up to 10 days to gain access.
+The application for the Carnegie Scholarship, on the Scholarship portal, must be completed before the University's internal deadline of 28th January 2021.

 All applicants will be informed whether or not they are being nominated to the Trust by 28 February 2021.
 If you are nominated to the Trust there will be further steps you must complete in a short period of time.

-Applications for this scholarship will open shortly.
-If you are considering applying for this scholarship, we would strongly suggest that you submit your Euclid admission application at least one week before the internal deadline of 28th January 2021 as there are process checks that must be completed.
+Applications are now open.
+If you are considering applying for this scholarship, we would strongly suggest that you submit your EUCLID admission application for the programme of study as soon as possible.